patxu/ClimbAR/README.md

 to allow developers to build 2D, interactive climbing games via Unity (e.g. these are some games that inspired our work [1](https://www.youtube.com/watch?v=W0ErnsIVzkc), [2](https://www.youtube.com/watch?v=kg2uRGf_04g), [3](http://augmentedclimbing.com/games/)).

 <img src="readme_imgs/videos/music_game_demo.gif">

-<caption>This is an example of what our project can do.
-David is activating and deactivating holds, each of which have an associated music track</caption>
+*This is an example of what our project can do.
+David is activating and deactivating holds, each of which have an associated music track.*

 ## Game Mockups
 Some basic mockups for how we envision the project.
 See a simple game UI displayed on the wall.
 Then, grab a hold to select an option.